dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_field.md

 ## Analysis

-Decided not to write any personal experiences mainly so that there would not be personal involvement which might distort my view.
-There are many opinions on why this is happening.
+There are many opinions on why the above happen that belong to a wide spectrum of social, economical, and historical reasons.
 I'd like to discuss about temporary nature of foreign employees, because I believe things there have changed.

 Generally the following pattern has been observed, at least in the IT industry: